List of Dexter characters: Astor Bennett

 Astor Bennett is the daughter of Paul and Rita Bennett.
-When Paul returns home from prison, Astor, who remembers her father's abuse (and is in fact the one who called the police on Paul), is saddened but comes to love her father, who appears to have changed; she did, however, force Paul to promise that he would not hit Rita again.
+When Paul returns home from prison, Astor, who remembers her father's abuse (and is in fact the one who called the police on Paul), is saddened but comes to love her father, who appears to have changed; she does, however, force Paul to promise that he would not hit Rita again.
 She has a good relationship with both Paul and Dexter, oblivious to the tension between the two men.
-At the end of the first season, Paul is back in prison and Rita tells him that he can either explain to Astor and Cody all the bad things he had done or never see them again.
+At the end of the first season, Paul is back in prison and Rita tells him that he can either explain to Astor and Cody all the bad things he has done or never see them again.

-During season two, Astor tries to maintain her relationship with Dexter even though he broke up with her mother.
+During season two, Astor tries to maintain her relationship with Dexter even though he breaks up with her mother.
 Dexter's love for Astor and Cody helps convince Rita to rekindle their relationship.

 In season 3, Astor brings out a protective streak in Dexter, in that Dexter kills a pedophile who was targeting her.
 He also considers her and Cody his family; in the aforementioned episode, he refers to them as his "cubs", and later says that nobody hurts "his children".
 Astor is the maid of honor at Dexter and Rita's wedding.

 In season 4, Astor starts acting out: being rude to both Dexter and her mother, being in a constantly angry mood, and flirting with an older boy.
 She and Dexter come to a peace after he promises to stop treating her like a child and admits that sometimes he is simply "dumb".
 Her attitude improves following this, though not by much.
-When he tries to become more involved with Astor's life, she often became hostile, at one point even asking "why do you hate me?" when he tried to suggest after school activities.
+When he tries to become more involved with Astor's life, she often becomes hostile, at one point even asking "why do you hate me?" when he tries to suggest after school activities.